22 Practical Retaining Wall Ideas for Extra Curb Appeal

 Photo Credit: Armcon Precast / Flickr / CC BY 2.0

-Build a retaining wall with landscaping blocks for easy and fast installation.
+Build a retaining wall with landscaping wall blocks for easy and fast installation.
 Landscaping blocks are made with a self-locking flange in the back, and a lip that overhangs and grasps the block stacked underneath.
+This technology allows you to turn your block wall landscaping ideas into reality easily.

-Depending on the landscaping project, you typically don’t need a mortar or adhesive to hold these locking blocks together.
+Depending on your backyard landscaping project, you typically don’t need a mortar or adhesive to hold these locking blocks together.
+Easy to build and visually appealing, block retaining wall designs are certain to enhance your home’s curb appeal.

 10. Brick Retaining Wall